Friday, September 28, 2018

 You may be bothered by the picture for another reason

 It is right to have compassion for those who have been harmed or broken in some way.
 Christ certainly did.
 Some may feel this picture mocks this and are bothered for this reason.
 And that is good.
 Not that you are offended, but that you care.
-A significant part of Christ's ministry was to heal those who were damaged - more so from physical than emotional pain, though these are usually connected and not entirely separate.
+A significant part of Christ's ministry was to heal those who were damaged - more so from physical than emotional pain, though these are often connected and not entirely separate.
 The pain people feel is real and deserves being acknowledged for what it is i.e. the fruit of living among broken people, in a broken world, and the harm that comes to us as a result.

 The pain of others should matter to us because it mattered to Christ.
 It matters to him because he also wrongfully suffered at the hands of others far more than any of us.